Today's Bible Reading: 2 Corinthians 13

 Paul's earnest desire was that his ministry might not have been in vain.
 The church at Corinth was facing extremely difficult days and great challenges, but Paul believed in them.
 He was praying for them.
 His greatest joy would be that they passed the test.
 He wanted only to support and advance their faith in Christ, even if it meant his own weakness (or appearance of weakness).

 Paul realized that he might have to be stern with some who were willfully, belligerently opposing him.
 He was willing to do so if necessary, but hopeful that it would not be necessary.
 His prayer was for their full restoration and success in Christ.
 Never was it his intent to tear them down; always he desired to build them up.

-What or who is the product of your ministry (whether you have an official position of ministry and service or are merely a member who serves)?
+What or who is the product of your ministry (whether you have an official position of ministry or are a member who ministers and serves)?
 For whom do you pray regularly?
 How does one examine self to see whether one is in the faith (verse 5)?
 Is it ever necessary today to use harsh authority to call attention to the specific situations in which Christians find themselves?
-As we conclude this book, take some time today to reflect up and pray about your role in the kingdom--the place, the people, your perseverance, and the product (results) of your Christian life.
+As we conclude the study of the book of 2 Corinthians, take some time today to reflect up and pray about your role in the kingdom -- the place, the people, your perseverance, and the product (results) of your Christian life.

 Dear God, we praise and honor you for your wisdom.
 We want to walk more closely with you.
 We affirm in faith that you are working in our lives.
 Bless us this day in your power and purpose as we think about the place you have put us, the people you have put into our lives, the challenge of faithfully persevering, and the results that you will give in due time if we do not grow weary and faint.
 Guide us in your paths, we pray in Jesus' name, Amen.